• Skip to primary navigation

 Simple, savory, and sweet, this dish is at the heart of classic Vietnamese family dinners.

-If you are Vietnamese and grew up with Vietnamese cooking, chances are you've had/absolutely love thịt kho.
+If you are Vietnamese and grew up with Vietnamese cooking, chances are you’ve had/absolutely love thịt kho.
 Whenever my mom said we were having it for dinner, my eyes would light up with pure happiness.
 How can you resist the incredibly tender pork and boiled eggs swimming in a pool of sweet and savory slowly reduced coconut caramel sauce?
-I haven't met a single person who's had thịt kho and did not like it.
-If I did ever meet that person, I'd definitely question their tastebuds immediately.
+I haven’t met a single person who’s had thịt kho and did not like it.
+If I ever met that person, I’d question their tastebuds immediately.
 Because it is that good.

 I know every family has their own version of thit kho and swears by it.
-But it would be a DISSERVICE for me to have a food blog and not share my mom's incredible recipe.
+But it would be a DISSERVICE for me to have a food blog and not share my mom’s incredible thit kho recipe.
 Traditionally, thịt kho is made with fatty pork belly and eggs, but for this recipe, I used pork ribs for a leaner and less fatty dish.
 If you are looking for more traditional Vietnamese dishes, check out my Bun Thit Nuong (Vietnamese Grilled Pork Noodles), Vietnamese Spring Rolls (Goi Cuon), and Mi Xao Don (Crispy Noodle Stir Fry).

 A white clay bowl of Vietnamese caramelized braised pork ribs with table settings nearby.